MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 During the index creation on a [view](/concepts/views/#views "query saved under a name"), the view is executed.
-The index stores both the key and the associated the view results (i.e., the associated rows) in memory within the cluster. **As new data arrives**, the index **incrementally updates** the view results.
+The index stores both the key and the associated results (i.e., the associated rows) in memory within the cluster. **As new data arrives**, the index **incrementally updates** the view results.

 Within the cluster, querying an indexed view is: